Hardmath123/hardmath123.github.io/content/straw.md

 ---

-To be honest, this post isn't about straws--as interesting as they are.
+To be honest, this post isn't about straws---as interesting as they are.
 It's about looking around and finding exciting things.
 It's about ignoring the grown-ups who think straws are unexciting.
 Because we're surrounded by exciting things.
 Everywhere.
 Like happiness and magic and diatomic nitrogen.
 It's *your*